-Section 2.3 What is Medicaid?
+Section 2.2 What is Medicaid?

 Medicaid is a joint Federal and state government program that helps with medical and long-term care costs for certain people who have limited incomes and resources.
-Each state decides what counts as income and resources, who is eligible, what services are 2021 Evidence of Coverage for Community Health Choice HMO D-SNP covered, and the cost for services.
-States can also decide how to run their program as long as they follow the Federal guidelines.
+Each state decides what counts as income and resources, who is eligible, what services are covered, and the cost for services.
+States also can decide how to run their program as long as they follow the Federal guidelines.